hotelbyte-com/docs/README.md

 9. Estimated time to go live:

 >Approximately 5 days after certification, to ensure everything is working well internally before opening to clients.

+## To Tenants

+Please manage your api access requests here: https://ccnubzk8p4sa.feishu.cn/base/Ago1b1yV5aUMb7s67pwcifhCnbb.
+Once we get the portal feature done, you can mange it on our website.
+Coming soon.